Skip to content

 Shot Scope PRO ZR Price: $299.99

 One frustration for a lot of golfers is that it can sometimes be difficult to stabilize their rangefinder in their hands long enough to lock onto the small flag they’re shooting, especially if it’s flapping in the wind.
-The Nikon COOLSHOT PROII Stabilized addresses that exact issue.
+The Nikon COOLSHOT PROIII Stabilized addresses that exact issue.
 Finally, a rangefinder that, while light in the hand, provides a steadying influence when getting yardages.

-The PROII Stabilized also includes a bright OLED display and features beautiful crystal clear optics, some of the best of any of the rangefinders we’ve tested.
+The PROIII Stabilized also includes a bright OLED display and features beautiful crystal clear optics, some of the best of any of the rangefinders we’ve tested.
 What would you expect from a company known for camera lenses?

 And finally, this golf rangefinder features slope adjusted yardage and is one of the absolute fastest at providing measurements.

-Nikon COOLSHOT PROII Stabilized Price: $449.95
+Nikon COOLSHOT PROIII Stabilized Price: $529.95

-Blue Tees Series 3 Max: Best Looking Golf Rangefinder of 2024
+Blue Tees Series 3 Max: Best Looking

 The Blue Blue Tees Series 3 Max laying on its side